dfederm/dfederm.github.io/_posts/2021-02-28-migrate-homeassistant-zwave-to-zwave-js.md

 ## Final thoughts

 The door/window sensors being unable to successfully interview was a deal breaker for me since these tie into my home's [security system]({% post_url 2020-04-25-setting-up-a-security-system-with-home-assistant %}), so I eventually had to go back to the legacy Z-Wave integration via a restore from backup.
-This is *exactly* the reason backing up beforehand is so important).
+This is *exactly* the reason backing up beforehand is so important.

 Since this is still very new though, these issues will hopefully be addressed in a future update, perhaps even the 2021.3 release scheduled for this coming week.
 The Z-Wave JS integration, both on the Z-Wave JS side and the Home Assistant side, seems to have a lot of attention right now and looks like it'll be actively maintained going forward, so things are likely to get better.